farstarinc/puppet-module-webapp/README.md

       workers => 4,
     }

-Django applications does not use the `wsgi_module`, but enabled by using the `django` flag:
+Django applications does not use the `wsgi_module`, but are enabled by using the `django` flag:

     webapp::python::instance { "cms":
       domain => "cms.uggedal.com",